arnowelzel/multicolumn-category-widget/readme.txt

 * First release.

 == Upgrade Notice ==

+= 1.0.17 =
+This release adds no new functionality.
+It's just an update of the compatibility information for WordPress 4.5.

 = 1.0.8 =
 This release adds no new functionality.
 It's just an update of the compatibility